waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 This is very useful for rapidly making computer science and other technical representations.

-Many other [markdown][markdown] controls can be used.
+Many other markdown controls can be used.

+### Theme Presentation Styling
-By manipulating the layout and includes and leveraging the power of Ruby, CSS, jQuery + JavaScript, a highly appealing and responsive web presence can be created.
+By manipulating the layout and includes files, and leveraging the power of Liquid, Ruby, CSS, jQuery + JavaScript, a highly appealing and responsive web presence can be created.
+The specifics on how are detailed in the Jekyll docs (links below.)

 ### Authoring Content
 Many Integrated Development Environments (IDEs) support Jekyll development